Many prospective organ donors sometimes have concerns about whether their families may attempt to override their decision to donate after death.

 If you are on the Donor Registry, the process for organ donation will begin immediately after you die.

 The local organ procurement organization will first confirm that you have provided legal consent for donation (by signing up for your state’s Donor Registry).
 In Michigan, that’s the Michigan Organ Donor Registry.
 If they cannot locate your name on the Donor Registry, they may check other legal information, such as your driver’s license or Durable Power of Attorney for Health Care.
-If they are still unable to determine your wishes, they may then ask your legal next of kin for approval.
+If they cannot determine your wishes, they may ask your legal next of kin for approval.

 From there, a medical evaluation will be conducted.
-This evaluation will determine whether you are a viable candidate for organ donation, as well as the details necessary to match you to potential recipients.
+This evaluation will determine whether you are a viable candidate for organ donation and the details necessary to match you to potential recipients.

 Your family will be informed throughout every stage of the process so that they can make any funeral arrangements accordingly.
 If needed, they may also be able to request additional support from a family advocate.